Molten Chocolate Lava Cake

 PREP

 - Grease 6 oven-safe ramekins (each ramekin should hold 5-6 ounces) well with butter or non-stick spray.
-Note: If you are not baking these immediately, you should also dust the ramekins lightly with flour or cocoa powder to help prevent sticking.
+Note: If you are not baking these immediately, you should also dust the ramekins with cocoa powder to help prevent sticking.

 Make the Lava Cakes